Youssef-Mohsen/Fos-Project/README.md

 It was created by Dr. Mahmoud Hossam and currently maintained by Dr. Ahmed Salah.

 # Our Work in the Project
-In this repository is my team's work on FOS.
+In this repository is our team's work on FOS.
 We implemented the memory manager, proccess scheduler and fault handler.